-The day’s programme includes:
+The day’s programme included:

 - A chance to contribute to our community oral history archive, part of Memories for the Future, focused on collecting and sharing stories of migration in Peckham